chuyanTan021/CCFs_LWP_SWfb-linear-regression/README.md

-# CCFs_-linear-regression
+# CCFs_ LWP_ SWfb-linear-regression
 Build a rergression model for some Cloud metrics(like LWP or sth ..) to picked CCF(Cloud Controlling Factors) in GCMs .

 # Nov 27 updated
-Cloud metric choosed: Liquid Water Path(clwvi-clivi);  CCF choosed: SST(1,ts, or skin Temperature), p-e(2,pr - evspsbl, need to to prove hem are nearly close to MOISTUREconv), Subsidence(4,wap at 500hPa) , and LTS(3,Lower Tropospheric Stability, Theta700(850?) - Thetasfc, ps/ts/ta at 700mb needed).
+Cloud metric choosed: Liquid Water Path ('clwvi' - 'clivi');  CCF: Srface Temperature ('ts'), Precipitation - Evaporation ('pr', 'hfls') (Need to to prove they are close to Moisture Convergence), Subsidence at 500 mb ('wap' at 500 hPa) , and LTS (Lower Tropospheric Stability = (the Potential Temperature at 700 mb - Surface), 'ps', 'ts', 'ta' at 700 hPa).
-Using some modules to help analyziing the GCM data automatically, need to improved.
+Using some modules to help analyze the GCM and Observational data.